Whiplash: what is it and how is it caused?

-A whiplash injury is a soft tissue injury to the neck, typically resulting from a road traffic accident or accident at work.
-For instance, the victim may be travelling in a car, or stationary in the vehicle, which is involved in a rear end shunt by another vehicle.
+A whiplash injury is a soft tissue injury to the neck, typically resulting from a road traffic accident (RTA) or accident at work.
+For instance, the victim may be travelling in a car, or stationary in the vehicle, which is involved in a rear-end shunt by another vehicle.

-Whiplash is one of the most common forms of injury caused by road traffic accidents.
+Whiplash is one of the most common forms of injury caused by RTAs.
 The physiological cause usually involves the head being thrown forward then backwards (or vice versa), or sideways, resulting in muscles or ligaments being stretched and or torn.
 Sometimes, the back can also be affected by whiplash.

-The symptoms may include neckache and headaches; back ache; blurred vision; memory loss and dizziness.
-The symptoms may manifest themselves immediately, while in other cases they can take days to appear.
+The symptoms may include neck-ache and headaches; backache; blurred vision; memory loss and dizziness.
+The symptoms may manifest themselves immediately, while in other cases can take days to appear.

 How long do whiplash injuries last?

-The majority of whiplash injuries are mild and will clear up after only a few days.
-In other cases, whiplash injuries may persist for weeks, months and sometimes years with long-running treatment and medication being required.
+Most whiplash injuries are mild and clear up after only a few days.
+In other cases, whiplash injuries may persist for weeks, months and sometimes years with long-running treatment and medication required.

 How is whiplash treated?